Department of Transportation Opens to New SBIR Proposals

 ASBTDC’s agency-led DOT SBIR Sept.
 7 webinar recording can be accessed here.

 A synopsis of the DOT SBIR solicitation can be found here.
-The full solicitation will be available Oct.
-19 through the agency’s SBIR website .
+The full solicitation is available on the agency’s SBIR website.

 Arkansas companies interested in SBIR proposal development assistance are invited to contact Rebecca Norman for assistance at firstname.lastname@example.org or 501.683.7700.